wohaco/despace/venera_7.md

    - "**ГС-4**" — gamma‑ray spectrometer to dermine the type of surface rocks of the planet ([EVN‑023](venus.md)).
    - A set of sensors for determining the temperature and pressure of the atmosphere.
    - "**ДОУ-1М**" — instrument for measuring the maximum acceleration in the braking section of the lander.
-   -  Radio altimeter — instrument for measuring heights in the 25 ‑ 1 km range.
+   -  Radio altimeter — instrument for measuring heights in the 25 ‑ 1 ㎞ range.

 <p style="page-break-after:always"> </p>

 ## Spacecraft
-The lander was designed to be able to survive pressure of up to 180 bar (18 000 kPa) and temperatures of 580 ℃.
+The lander was designed to be able to survive pressure of up to 180 ㍴ (18 000 ㎪) and temperatures of 580 ℃.
 Design of the Venera 7 took into account the data obtained by the previous [Venera 4](venera_4.md), [Venera 5](venera_5_6.md) and [Venera 6](venera_5_6.md) spacecraft.
-From calculations made on the basis of data obtained during previous expeditions, it was assumed that the surface pressure can teach values of 100 atm, the temperature is 500 ℃ and the wind speed at the surface is 1.5 m/s.
+From calculations made on the basis of data obtained during previous expeditions, it was assumed that the surface pressure can teach values of 100 atm, the temperature is 500 ℃ and the wind speed at the surface is 1.5 ㎧.
 To withstand such pressure, the body of the lander was not made of aluminum-magnesium alloy «АМг6» as the previous Venera, but of titanium, so it was able to withstand pressures up to 180 atm.

 Thermal isolation of the lower hemisphere of the lander was made from fiberglass, and the upper hemisphere was made of glass wool, which filled the cells of the glass-cells.
 It was also installed a heat accumulator.